electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/checkingbatterystatus/_index.md

 ---
-title: How to verify battery status
+title: How to verify battery health
 linktitle: Verify battery health
 description: It is possible with simple math to verify the overall status of your battery.
 This guide explains how.
 weight: 1